Before getting into specifics, here are a few points for those on our Guided Kayak Package:

 If you are on a guided trip and have taken the motor vessel option, please note that the guide(s) will be paddling to Cabana on the first day and back to Okeover on the last day with other guests that have booked the guided kayak package.
 For all intents and purposes, consider these days as ‘kayak free’ relaxing or exploratory times!
 If kayaking on these first and last days are essential for you, we recommend choosing to kayak to and from Cabana Desolation.

-The first meal provided at Cabana for all Chill & Immerse guests will be dinner on the first evening.
+The first meal provided at Cabana for all motor vessel transport guests – regardless of whether you are on the guided or Chill & Immerse packages – will be dinner on the first evening.
 Please plan to bring your own lunch on this day.

 Due to the logistical planning of our Cabana trips, the motor vessel transport option must be pre-booked at least 48 hours in advance of the trip.